 When you start upgrading to Windows 10 setup will perform a compatibility check to see if you have enough hard drive space.
-If you don’t have enough hard drive space, the setup will inform you how much space is required.
+The setup will inform you of how much space is required.

 Just make sure that you leave some extra space available because you’ll need it for updates and additional software.

-You don’t have to use external hard drive or USB for installation, but if you don’t use it, you’ll see that on your hard drive there’s a previous version of Windows available.
+You don’t have to use an external hard drive or USB for installation.
+But if you don’t use it, you’ll see that on your hard drive there’s a previous version of Windows available.

-If you decide to use USB stick or external hard drive during Windows 10 installation, your previous version of Windows will be moved to that external device.
+If you decide to use a USB stick or external hard drive during Windows 10 installation, your previous version of Windows will be moved to that external device.